Zanemax/artists-for-ukraine/_posts/news/2023-04-05-spirit-of-ukraine.md

 ---
 # EXHIBITION OF THE ARTISTS FOR UKRAINE COLLECTION: 5 - 9 APRIL AT CROMWELL PLACE LONDON

-Artists for Ukraine is pleased to present the display a selection of works from our collection at Cromwell Place London as part of the exhibition <a href="https://www.cromwellplace.com/whats-on/art-in-conflict">_Spirit of Ukraine_</a> curated by Nataliya Lysovenko.
+Artists for Ukraine is pleased to present the display a selection of works from our collection at Cromwell Place London as part of the exhibition <a href="https://www.cromwellplace.com/whats-on/art-in-conflict">_Spirit of Ukraine_</a> curated by Nataliya Lysenko.
 The collection will be shown alongside an auction of works by Ukrainian artists including Maria Prymachenko, the renowned artist whose dedicated museum was burned down by Russian armed forces last year.

 Artists on display from the Artists for Ukraine collection include Zhanna Kadyrova, Lada Nakonechna, Yaroslav Futymskyi, Yuri Leiderman, Igor Gusev, Natalia Lisova, Nikita Kadan, Oleksiy Sai and Alevtina Kakhidze.